HL7NZ/nhi/input/pagecontent/UpdatePatientComplianceTesting.md

 <td>Attempt to replace citizenship on NHI ZKF6691
  <li> Citizenship = yes </li>
  <li> Attempt to add a verified or non-verified source </li></td>
-<td>Output: EM0XXXX "Information set to registered cannot be updated contact NHI administration"</td>
+<td>Output: "EM07230 - The patient's citizenship has been validated by a public Agency, and cannot be updated"</td>
 <td>mandatory</td></tr>
 </table>